christianhaitian/BezelProject-for-Linux/README.md

 # Bezelproject for Linux

-A modified script of the BezelProject to allow for compatibility with rk3326 devices.
-Requires dialog.
+A modified script of the BezelProject to allow for compatibility with rk3326 devices running ArkOS, TheRA, or RetroOZ.
+Requires dialog and imgp which will be installed on first run of the script if not already available.
 It also assumes a retroarch and retroarch32 configuration folders are located in the ~/.config folder.

-To get dialog on Ubuntu/Debian Linux use ***sudo apt install dialog***.
+To manually install dialog and imgp on Ubuntu/Debian Linux use ***sudo apt update -y && sudo apt install -y dialog imgp***.

 -------
 OVERVIEW